PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 Alternatively, PowerDNS can serve pre-signed zones, without knowledge of private keys.

 # A brief introduction to DNSSEC
-DNSSEC is a complicated subject, but it is not required to know all the ins and outs of this protocol to be able to use PowerDNSSEC.
+DNSSEC is a complicated subject, but it is not required to know all the ins and outs of this protocol to be able to use PowerDNS.
 In this section, we explain the core concepts that are needed to operate a PowerDNSSEC installation.

 Zone material is enhanced with signatures using 'keys'.
 Such a signature (called an RRSIG) is a cryptographic guarantee that the data served is the original data.
 DNSSEC keys are asymmetric (RSA, DSA or GOST), the public part is published over DNS and is called a DNSKEY record, and is used for verification.
 The private part is used for signing and is never published.